 - Utility Discount

 New Jersey has some of the harshest penalties in the country for driving without insurance.
 These may include at least several hundred dollars in fines, plus a few hundred dollars in associated fees, as well as up to a 1-year license suspension, community service, and possible vehicle impounding.
 And that’s just for a first-time offense.
-Aggravating factors like causing an accident or injuries without coverage makes things worse.
+Aggravating factors like causing an accident or injuries without coverage make things worse.

 It’s illegal to operate a motor vehicle in New Jersey at the following BAC percentages: